abhishekjawali/eks-migrate-to-managed-node-group/readme.md

 # Upgrading the EKS cluster
-The EKS clsuter that we created is running on v1.17.
-We will see the steps to upgrate this to v1.18
+The EKS clsuter that we created is running on v1.18.
+We will see the steps to upgrate this to v1.19.
+During the upgrade process, the applications are available and addressing the requests.

 ```
 eksctl upgrade cluster --name=ekscluster-demo --approve